BoJack Horseman: Music

 The main title theme for BoJack Horseman was composed by Patrick Carney, drummer for the blues-rock duo the Black Keys, with his uncle Ralph Carney, and the ending theme "Back in the 90s (BoJack's Theme)" was performed by the indie-pop act Grouplove.
 The incidental music is composed by Jesse Novak who acted as the recurring composer for the six seasons.

 The soundtrack for BoJack Horseman was released on Lakeshore Records on September 1, 2017.
 It includes several songs, among them the full version of the main theme, Patrick Carney and Michelle Branch's version of America's "A Horse with No Name", Sextina Aquafina's "Get Dat Fetus, Kill Dat Fetus", the themes from Horsin' Around and Mr. Peanutbutter's House, and the entire score for the episode "Fish Out of Water".

 Critical reception

-Initially met with "mixed" to "average" reviews from critics, the series would quickly go on to receive consistent critical acclaim midway into season one and onwards.
-It was ranked as the best Netflix original series of all time by Thrillist and Uproxx in August 2018 and May 2019, respectively.
-IndieWire, in November 2018, named BoJack Horseman as the best animated series of all time.
-It has also been ranked as one of the best TV shows of the 2010s by multiple publications, including Time and Vanity Fair and following the premiere of the first half of season six in 2019, Chris Mandle of the BBC declared BoJack Horseman "the 21st Century's best animation".
-Rolling Stone has labeled BoJack Horseman "phenomenal".
-GQ magazine hailed the show as one of the best of the decade, declaring it to be "the benchmark by which all comedies of the decade can be judged".
+Initially met with "mixed" to "average" reviews from critics, the series would quickly go on to receive consistent critical acclaim midway into season one and onwards during its run for its existential plot lines and realistic take on depression, drug addiction, alcoholism, and celebrity status.
+Its ensemble cast has been praised for their voice performances.